tambravan/TransmittableDiseaseSimulation/DEVELOPMENT.md

   - Display list box of all countries
   - Add functionality to dynamically change the displayed name and index in ImGui
   - Refactor CategorizeLoc() to use created vectors

+- **04/30/2020** Refactor c style strings to std::strings to fix some map key errors
+  - Also finalize data collection and display with ImGui